AarushIITRPR/hmm-market-regime/README.md

 3. McGreevy, J. (2021).
 Hidden Markov Models in Finance.
 Imperial College London, MSc Thesis.
 4. Tsang, E. (2021).
 Market Regime Detection using Hidden Markov Models in QSTrader. *QuantStart*.
 5. Chen, X. (2025).
 HMM-based market regime detection with reinforcement learning. *IDS*.
-6. Hikmath Technologies — Market Regime Detection: From HMMs to Wasserstein Clustering.
+6. Hikmath Technologies: Market Regime Detection: From HMMs to Wasserstein Clustering.

 ---

 ## Acknowledgements

-This project was developed as part of the coursework for **AI111 (Mathematical Foundations of AI & Data Engineering)** under the guidance and mentorship of **Dr. Puneet Kumar**.
+This project was developed as part of the coursework for **AI111 (Mathematical Foundations of AI & Data Engineering)** under the guidance and mentorship of [**Dr. Puneet Kumar**](https://puneetkumar.com/).
 It builds upon the theoretical foundations and practical applications of Hidden Markov Models in quantitative finance, drawing inspiration from both academic research and industry practices in market regime detection.

 ---

 ## License

-This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.